What is asbestos?

 When removing asbestos materials, it needs to be handled and disposed of very carefully.

-Advice on the identification, risks and safe-handling of asbestos has been published by the Australian Government in Asbestos – a guide for minor renovation [PDF 5MB]
+Advice on the identification, risks and safe-handling of asbestos has been published by the Australian Government in Asbestos safety for householders and home renovators

 Useful safety advice is also available at:

 - Australian Government: